Clonk: Revival of the series

 In 2003, RedWolf Design revived the series' 2D branch by collaborating with the GWE team and derived the next official Clonk title called Clonk Endeavour from the previous GWE 4.
 Clonk Endeavour received positive attention when it was presented on the Games Convention in Leipzig, and won a newcomer contest held by GIGA TV.
 The game was sold in the CD version for €25 and as digital download for €15.

 The development continued, and several extensions such as a new network architecture for faster internet games and a fullscreen menu system were being developed.
 The development led to a new sequel, Clonk Rage, which became the officially current version on May 5, 2008.
 Its predecessor, Clonk Endeavour, was released as freeware a couple of days later.

 The other 3D development branch, Clonk Extreme, progressed slowly, and in 2008 only early alpha versions, some screenshots and one preview video of the game were available.
 Clonk Extreme was announced with a release date in 2050, but this was later found to be an April Fools' Day joke.
 However, in 2009 RedWolf Design's leader Matthes Bender announced he would be working on other projects, and the Clonk Extreme development was frozen without probable continuing development.

 Development of Clonk Rage continued until May 2014.
 In 2014 the forums of Clonk were closed, and on end-of-support of all available Clonk versions, their engine source and game content have been released under open-source licenses to the community.

 Specifically, Clonk 1 to 3 Borland Turbo C++ code, Clonk Planet v4.65 and Clonk Endeavour v4.95.5 (engines only) VC6 code and Clonk Rage's current development prototype were released under the Clonk Source Code License (ISC License).

 The content of all the games in the series was released under the CC BY-NC Creative Commons license, making them freely shareable and downloadable freeware.

 OpenClonk Community continuation

 OpenClonk is an open source continuation based on Clonk Rage by a community of Clonk enthusiasts and former Clonk developers.
 It is not officially developed by RedWolf Design.

 OpenClonk is licensed under the ISC license with the content under CC BY-SA (or more permissive).

-OpenClonk is the first Clonk game not to support backwards compatibility for previous expansion packs.
-Since the requirement for backwards compatibility has been dropped, many new features have been implemented into OpenClonk.
-These include 3D graphics, traditional run and gun controls, a zooming camera, and a completely redesigned base objects pack.
-Though OpenClonk supports 3D graphics, the game world remains a 2D platformer.
-Development happens on a git repository and, as of March 2017, is active with regularly releases and nightly builds.
+Development happens on a git repository.